 One mechanism behind exercise is the reduction of inflammation when performed regularly.
 Clinical studies show that consistent exercise actually reduces some inflammatory cytokines and can promote health for this reason.
 Little or no exercise promotes increased inflammation – but interestingly, high levels of exercise can also promote high levels of inflammation.
 The “sweet spot” is moderate exercise.

 Not all inflammation is bad, of course!
 It is necessary for maximal healing in acute injuries, such as getting a bad splinter.
 Inflammatory cells come to the area and release chemicals that break down some tissue to allow healing elements to permeate the area.
 Cells such as neutrophils are one of the first the arrive.
-They release chemicals (such as histamine, elastase, and collagenase), cytokines and chemokines (special proteins such as TNF-alpha, IL-6, and IL1-beta) that further increase inflammation and draw in other inflammatory cells such as macrophages (causing an “inflammatory cascade”).
+They release chemicals (such as histamine, elastase, and collagenase), cytokines, and chemokines (special proteins such as TNF-alpha, IL-6, and IL1-beta) that further increase inflammation and draw in other inflammatory cells such as macrophages (causing an “inflammatory cascade”).
 Histamine and other chemicals cause the vessels to dilate (the area gets red and hot) and to leak (the area swells).
 When healing is complete, the body begins to reign in the inflammation, the swelling and pain are reduced and the tissue returns to normal.

 Interestingly, weightlifters depend upon some inflammation to break down muscle when they lift.
 Then they take a break to allow the regrowth of the muscle, and it comes in stronger and larger!
 This inflammatory response is a necessary step to promote stronger, bulkier muscles.
 This is why it is important to take a day or two (or three) off after heavy lifting (or to alternate body parts being trained) to allow the inflammation to normalize between sessions.
-Otherwise, further weight-lifting and inflammation doesn’t allow this normal recovery and can ultimately result in damage to the muscle, and importantly, the inflammation can begin to cause problems systemically (throughout the body).
+Otherwise, further weight-lifting and inflammation don’t allow this normal recovery and can ultimately result in damage to the muscle, and importantly, the inflammation can begin to cause problems systemically (throughout the body).
 Acute inflammation (from intense exercise) allows strengthening, but chronic inflammation is damaging.

-Triathletes, endurance runners and extreme sports participants can do enough damage that they are inflamed systemically (throughout their bodies, not just in the muscles) and studies show that some inflammatory chemicals can persist for 19 days!
-This means that low-grade systemic inflammation persists, possible reflecting incomplete muscle recovery.
+Triathletes, endurance runners, and extreme sports participants can do enough damage that they are inflamed systemically (throughout their bodies, not just in the muscles) and studies show that some inflammatory chemicals can persist for 19 days!
+This means that low-grade systemic inflammation persists, possibly reflecting incomplete muscle recovery.
 This form of exercise doesn’t allow for the rest period needed for recovery, but instead, triathletes must power through despite the pain, which is why this intense form of exercise is not only a physical exercise – it is a mental exercise of toughness.

 So, what can athletes do to help prevent systemic inflammation, and importantly, who may be at higher risk of chronic inflammation that can damage the body, reduce performance, and ultimately, make you feel sick?
-To understand this, first we have to look at how the body normally controls inflammation.
+To understand this, first, we have to look at how the body normally controls inflammation.

 Dr. Kevin Tracy of the Feinstein Institute of Medicine discovered that the vagus nerve is the anti-inflammatory nerve of the body.
 The vagus nerve helps control inflammatory cells and the release of inflammatory cytokines when inflammation is no longer needed.
 The vagus nerve, which is the longest cranial nerve of the body, is a parasympathetic nerve – it controls the “rest and digest” system of the body.
 An essential part of the autonomic nervous system, it controls heart rate, blood pressure, every aspect of digestion, and breathing.
 So how does the vagus nerve help control inflammatory cells and the release of cytokines?
 Let’s look at macrophages to see how this is accomplished.